VladimirPoplavsky/Stock_Price_prediction/README.md

 tdf = tdf.tail(500)
 ```

-### For the prediction model we decided to use only last 500 rows for more precise predictions
+### For the prediction model we decided to use only last 500 rows

 ```python
 close_data = tdf.filter(['NVDA Close'])